goharbor/harbor/SECURITY.md

 | Harbor v1.8.x   | :white_check_mark: |
 | Harbor v1.9.x   | :white_check_mark: |

-## Reporting a Vulnerability
+## Reporting a Vulnerability - Private Disclosure Process
-Security is of the highest importance and all security vulnerabilities should be reported to Harbor privately, to minimize attacks against current users of Harbor before they are fixed.
+Security is of the highest importance and all security vulnerabilities or suspected security vulnerabilities should be reported to Harbor privately, to minimize attacks against current users of Harbor before they are fixed.
 Vulnerabilities will be investigated and patched on the next patch (or minor) release as soon as possible.
 This information could be kept entirely internal to the project.

+If you know of a publicly disclosed security vulnerability for Harbor, please **IMMEDIATELY** contact cncf-harbor-security@lists.cncf.io to inform the Harbor Security Team.

-**IMPORTANT: Do not file public issues on GitHub for security vulnerabilities. **
+**IMPORTANT: Do not file public issues on GitHub for security vulnerabilities**

 To report a vulnerability or a security-related issue, please email the private address cncf-harbor-security@lists.cncf.io with the details of the vulnerability.
 The email will be fielded by the Harbor Security Team, which is made up of Harbor maintainers who have committer and release permissions.
-Emails will be addressed within 3 business days, including a detailed plan to rectify the issue and workarounds to perform in the meantime.
+Emails will be addressed within 3 business days, including a detailed plan to investigate the issue and any potential workarounds to perform in the meantime.
 Do not report non-security-impacting bugs through this channel.
-Use GitHub issues filed under https://github.com/goharbor/harbor/issues/new/choose instead.
+Use [GitHub issues](https://github.com/goharbor/harbor/issues/new/choose) instead.

 ### Proposed Email Content
 Provide a descriptive subject line and in the body of the email include the following information: